garikhgh/rockbitegames/README.md

 ### Add Materials IRON-3
 ### The second warehouse should be full and a notification should be sent.
 You can check the backend container logs.
+#### The first and second warehouses are full, the third warehouse is fill by 20.

 ```bash
 curl -X POST http://localhost:8081/api/v1/material/create \
 -H "Content-Type: application/json" \